 Include images to improve conversion rate

 This is a no-brainer in many cases to increase conversion rate.
 It is hard to imagine a good site without images.
 But consider them also when you are linking from other domains, linking internally, or trying to prove a point.
 Picture links have less SEO value, but we are dealing with your conversions and not your SEO, and images aide conversions.

 The popularity of big boxes and widgets that are links has grown because they are a needed part of mobile browsing.
 This is not a bad thing because clicking on a big box requires little thought.
 Now, compare this to the website that puts five text links in a list and asks you pick one (it takes some thought).
 A thought is good if you are trying to provoke a reaction, but if you are trying to improve conversion rate and convert someone then help them to think less (at least when it comes to using your website).

 Credibility is King

-This is the last point for conversion focused web design and improve conversion rate.
-Credibility is the biggest and most important key to conversion rate optimization, and your web design can go a long way to increase your credibility.
+This is the last point for conversion-focused web design and improving conversion rate.
+Credibility is the biggest and most important key to conversion rate optimization, and your web design can go a long way to increasing your credibility.

 - Poorly designed websites are the first credibility killer.
 If your website takes ages to load, is hard to navigate, has tiny text or is cramped then your credibility will evaporate.